 Before submitting your pitch, please familiarise yourself with what we’ve already published on the blog.

-We publish posts on the themes of sexuality, intimacy, dating, relationships, family, parenting, marriage, sex, culture, books and rights as they apply to the lives of people with disabilities.
+We publish posts on the themes of sexuality, intimacy, representation, dating, relationships, family, parenting, marriage, sex, culture, politics, books and rights as they apply to the lives of people with disabilities.

 At this time, we only publish nonfiction writing.
 Please do not send us fiction or poetry.